International-Data-Spaces-Association/IDS-RAM_4_0/README.md

 ## Overview

-Welcome to the IDS-RAM 4.0 repository of the [IDSA]().
+Welcome to the IDS-RAM 4.0 repository of the [IDSA](../../../idsa).
 This Repository is the working version of the IDS RAM 4.0.
-It was initalized with [IDS-RAM 3.0](https://internationaldataspaces.org/download/16630/).
+It was initialized with [IDS-RAM 3.0](https://internationaldataspaces.org/download/16630/).

 *This is not the official and approved version of IDS-RAM 4.0.*